 Walking and cycling are popular ways of exploring the New Forest’s woodland and meadow trails.
 Bicycles, including electric bikes, are available for hire next to the railway station at Lyndhurst, meaning you don’t need to transport your own.

 Thatched buildings hint at the region’s long heritage.
-Those that are now country pubs prove enjoyable spots to visit for liquid refreshment and dinner.
+Those that are now country pubs prove enjoyable spots to visit for liquid refreshments and dinner.
 The National Motor Museum at Beaulieu is a must-visit attraction for petrolheads.

 22. Dorchester-on-Thames